 For separating or divorcing couples with children

-Child support is a monthly payment designed to provide financial support for the benefit of dependent children.
+It is a monthly payment for the benefit of dependent children.
 Since it is considered the “right” of the child, any deviation from the guidelines is seldom warranted.
 If there is a dispute, it is usually in the determination of income.

 The Federal child support and spousal support guidelines set out what is required to be paid.
 Some guidelines fall under federal law, while others are under provincial or territorial law.